 “There were two causes for this in Q4.
 One was the chip shortages that you’ve heard a lot about from many different companies throughout the industry.
 And the second was Covid-related manufacturing disruptions in Southeast Asia,” Cook informed.

-The Covid disruptions have improved materially across October to where we currently are, Cook said.
+Cook said that the Covid disruptions have improved materially across October to where we currently are.

 “So for this quarter, we think that the primary cause of supply-chain-related shortages will be the chip shortage.
 It will affect, it is affecting, I should say, pretty much most of our products currently.
 But from a demand point of view, demand is very robust,” the Apple CEO mentioned.